NCT 127 – ‘Sticker’ review: an ambitious effort to uphold their status as trendsetters

 As the first fixed sub-unit of K-pop supergroup NCT, the Seoul-based NCT 127 – the numbers referring to the longitude coordinate of the South Korean capital – have managed to carve out a distinct sonic identity for themselves since their debut in 2016.

 The nine-member division of NCT have built the foundations of their trademark sound atop elements of booming bass, polarising melodies and experimental production, evident in past title tracks such as 2017’s ‘Cherry Bomb’ and the highly successful ‘Kick It’ in 2020.
-The group’s extensive back catalogue of songs, dating back to their debut in 2016 with ‘Fire Truck’, have shaped them as one of the most influential trendsetters in the current K-pop sphere.
+The group’s extensive back catalogue of songs in this style, dating back to their debut with ‘Fire Truck’, have shaped them as one of the most influential trendsetters in the current K-pop sphere.

 - READ MORE: NCT’s Ten and YangYang on new single ‘Low Low’: “At first we were like, ‘we didn’t ask for this’”